 A truly breath taking film that'll have Spider-Man fans cheering wildly, laughing uncontrollably, and even shedding a tear or two.

 2. Spider-Man 2 (2004)

-Meanwhile, this movie explores the idea of Peter Parker stepping away from the limelight of being Spidey when it all gets a bit too much, which is lifted from the famous 'Spider-Man: No More!' story in the comics.
-This film features numerous great set pieces – most memorably Spider-Man's efforts to stop a runaway train by firing as many webs off as possible in order to stop it.
-This is probably as good as live-action Spidey movies will ever get.
+Meanwhile, Spider-Man 2 explores the idea of Parker stepping away from the limelight of being Spidey when it all gets a bit too much, which is lifted from the famous 'Spider-Man: No More!' story in the comics.
+The film also features numerous great set pieces – most memorably Spider-Man's efforts to stop a runaway train by firing as many webs off as possible in order to stop it after a pulsating one-on-one fight with Doc Ock.

 1. Spider-Man: Into the Spider-Verse (2018)

 As well as being one of the nicest-looking animated films ever made – that animated comic book aesthetic is right on the money – Spider-Man: Into the Spider-Verse is a funny, inventive and well-written crossover movie of multiple Spider-folk.
-Peter Parker is dead at the hands of the Kingpin, and young student Miles Morales looks to take Spidey's place – except he's not alone.

 Not only is this a great, ambitious sci-fi spin on a superhero team-up movie, it's incredibly heartfelt, with terrific characterization across the board.
 It's one of the best animated movies ever made, and set the stage for No Way Home (and the Marvel Cinematic Multiverse in general).
 If that doesn't make it the best Spider-Man movie of all-time, we don't know what will.

 If you'd like more Spider-Man content, you can find out all we know about Spider-Man: Across the Spider-Verse Part One.